Ultimate reasons to visit Mountain Zebra National Park

 You can spot these zebras (main image) along with buffalo, eland, springbok, black wildebeest, red hartebeest, and larger predators.
 South African National Parks always look at the animals that occurred in the area historically, and as a result, cheetahs were reintroduced back into the park in 2007, and lions followed in 2013.
 It remains the only national park where I have seen both a bush pig and an aardwolf on the same trip – some of the rarer species to see.
 Once on a guided night drive, I was fortunate enough to see an aardvark and porcupine.

 Mountain Zebra National Park is also brilliant for birding.
-Birders can see a wide variety of species due to the different types of vegetation and habitat available.
-Open plains such as the Rooiplaat Loop attract larks and pipits, but it is also possible to spot blue cranes, secretarybird, and ostrich here.
+Birders can see a wide variety of species in this Eastern Cape park due to the different types of vegetation and habitat available.
+Open plains such as Mountain Zebra’s Rooiplaat Loop attract larks and pipits, but it is also possible to spot blue cranes, secretarybirds, and ostriches here.
 Also, look out for bustards and korhaan.
-The mountainous areas attract various raptors such as the Martial eagle, jackal buzzard, and Verreaux’s eagle.
+Mountain Zebra’s mountainous areas attract raptors such as the Martial eagle, jackal buzzard, and Verreaux’s eagle.
 The thickets surrounding the river are ideal for smaller birds.
 Special species such as the Drakensberg rockjumper and the ground woodpecker can be spotted at the mountain cottages.

 Mountain Zebra National Park cultural heritage

-A visit to the Mountain Zebra National Park is not complete without exploring the park’s cultural heritage.
+A visit to the Mountain Zebra National Park is not complete without exploring the park’s cultural heritage sites.
 Guided tours can take you closer to the hidden rock art paintings in the park, created by the ancient San people.
 Some scrambling over rocky terrain is required, so the activity might not be recommended for the elderly and very young kids.
-There is also evidence of Late Stone Age inhabitants along the banks of the Wilge River.
+There is also evidence of Late Stone Age inhabitants along the banks of the Wilge River which flows through the park.

-If you are fit, book a trip to see the chessboard on top of Salpeterkop.
-It dates back to the Anglo Boer War in the 1800s and it is believed that the British played chess with fellow soldiers in Cradock by transmitting their moves with a mirror.
-Salpeterkop is the highest point in the park and easily identifiable as it is one of three grouped koppies from a distance.
+If you are fit, book a trip to see the chessboard on Salpeterkop, the highest point in Mountain Zebra National Park.
+It dates back to the Anglo-Boer War in the 1800s and it is believed that the British played chess with fellow soldiers in Cradock by transmitting their moves with a mirror.
+Salpeterkop is easily identifiable as it is one of three grouped koppies, spotted from a distance as you drive around the park.
+This is a guided activity and the general public can’t just go there.

 Mountain Zebra National Park activities